News

 Latest updates and news

-Portugal to accelerate food-systems transformation with the launch of ProVeg Portugal
+Food-systems change is coming to Brazil with the launch of ProVeg Brazil

-We are thrilled to announce the launch of ProVeg Portugal – the newest member of the ProVeg…
+We are very excited to announce the launch of ProVeg Brazil – our first member of the ProVeg…

 Catch up on the latest news from ProVeg…